VHP4Safety/cloud/docs/catalog.md

 ## BioModels

-BioModels is a repository of mathematical models of biological and biomedical systems. [[more info](service/biomodels.md)]
+A repository of mathematical models of biological and biomedical systems. [[more info](service/biomodels.md)]

 -------------------------------------------------------------------------------